sg893052/sonic-buildimage/base/autonego_and_link_training.md

 In the case of Cyrus, this feature is primarily targeting TD4 and TH3 with TD3 on a best-effort basis.

-## Table 1: AN/LT supported platform list
+## Table 3: Supported platform list

 | **Vendor**  |  **Platform**  | **Switch** | **Gearbox**  | **AN/LT Support**   |
 |:------------|:---------------|:--------------------------|:--------------------|
 | Accton      | AS4630-54PE    | TD3-X3(HX5)| No           | Yes                 |